 In an interview with OncLive, Angiolillo, who is director of the Leukemia and Lymphoma Program of Children’s National, discussed the impressive findings in detail and how they can be immediately applied to clinical practice of pediatric patients with B-ALL.

-Our main spirit was: how can we maintain these excellent outcomes while we're possibly hopefully reducing the burden of therapy?
+Our main goal was: how can we maintain these excellent outcomes while, hopefully, reducing the burden of therapy?
 It has 2 maintenance questions.
 What would happen if we increased standard methotrexate dosing from the standard 20 mg/m2 to 40 mg/m2, with and without altering the frequency of the standard vincristine/dexamethasone pulses?

 B-ALL is actually the most common childhood cancer that we treat.
 In my lifetime, I'm so proud to say went from actually a pretty tragic, very low survival rate over the decades to survival rates for the standard-risk, mainstay patient to roughly over 90% to 95%.
 [These are] excellent outcomes.